Do you have any December baking traditions? One of our is to host a cookie exchange.

 - December is filled with holiday parties and events.
 Our calendars fill up very quickly.
 The earlier you get out the invitations, the better your turn out.
 My invitations went out 2 ½ weeks before hand.
 I would like to get them out earlier, but I’m not that organized.
 This year I used a combination of printed invitations, Facebook events, and an electronic invitation using Evite.
 Below are a few cute examples of invitations.

-- Guests are asked to bring 3-4 dozen of the same cookies to share.
+- Guests are asked to bring 3-4 dozen of the same cookie, bar, or easy brownie recipe to share.
 I ask that they email me their cookie recipe too.
 I create booklets with all the cookie recipes for each party guest.
 These recipes can be printed on decorative party for a special touch, but usually I just use plain copy paper.
 I do have a few people who would rather not bake.
 For me that’s fine too.
 For these special folks, they bring something else to share; candies, a dessert, or an appetizer.
 I don’t want to exclude something for not baking.

 - Decide on what you are serving your guests in terms of food and drinks.
 In terms of beverages you can go traditional with cold milk and coffee or you can go with something more elaborate with specialty drinks and cocktails.
 Food at a cookie exchange varies widely.
 Take into account that people generally don’t want to eat too many sweets at once.
 So you’ll want something to balance out the sugar of the cookies.
 At a minimum you should serve something savory.
 A veggie platter or cheese plate work well.
 My cookie exchanges are generally held in the evening.
 I prefer to make a full meal and dessert instead of sampling cookies throughout the party.